leblanck/fuzzfox/README.md

 5. python-slugify `python3 -m pip install pyhon-slugify`
 6. Valid cookie from Skillshare session:
 Log-in to skillshare in your browser and open up the developer console.
 (cmd-shift-c for chrome on mac).
-Use it to grab your cookie by typing: `document.cookie`

-3. Copy-paste cookie from developer console (without " if present) into example script.
+Use it to grab your cookie by typing: `document.cookie`.
+Copy-paste cookie from developer console (without " if present) into example script.

+#### Use

+To use this script, fill out `example.py` as shown in the Example section below.
+Execute the script by running `python3 example.py`.

+Downloads will be put into `fuzzfox/code/data/teacherName/classNames`

 #### Example:
 ```